Accumulation Distribution Indicator – 4 Entry Triggers and Trade Examples

 Here we have a classic divergence between the OBV and ADL.
 The two lines cross creating a divergence.
 Fortunately, the trend is bearish and is confirmed with relatively high trading volumes.
 Therefore, we get a bearish signal on the chart.

-Let’s now discuss the trading rules involved when trading with the ADL versus the On Balance Volume:
+Let’s now discuss the trading rules involved when trading with the ADL and on balance volume:

 ADL & OBV Trade Entry